Multi-Cultural Psychology

 The above curriculum allows students to complete 14 to 17 credits while abroad.

 Each course includes various co-curricular activities that contribute to the student’s personal and academic growth, with some courses even offering limited field experience.
-These activities vary each semester but may include visiting the Museo della Mente (Museum of the Mind), working with local schools to experience various educational systems, and engaging in community-based projects to better understand organizational behavior and change.
+These activities vary each semester but may include visiting the a former mental health institution, working with local schools to experience various educational systems, and engaging in community-based projects to better understand organizational behavior and change.

 Students in the certificate program participate in additional activities embedded in the PSYC 300 core class, throughout the semester to further augment their learning.
 These activities typically include a welcome meeting with the program coordinator so that students can discuss their previous experiences with the study of psychology, learn more about the semester’s activities and talk about their expectations for the semester; a series of interactive workshops dedicated to a specific topic in psychology; a capstone field trip; and an end-of-semester reflective workshop where students can assess their experiences and explore career possibilities in conversation with professionals in the field.